CabbitKheema/knoword-backend/README.md

    POSTMAN_ENVIRONMENT_FILE_PATH=./local_environment/read_assist_backend_local.postman_environment.json
    ```

-5. Assume `report.html` to be unchanged to avoid pushing an updated `report.html` to base which would delete the template
+5. Assume `report.html` to be unchanged to avoid pushing an updated `report.html` to base which would delete the template <a id="assume-unchanged"></a>

    ```sh
    git update-index --assume-unchanged .\tests\reports\report.html